ACCREDITATION ASSESSMENT TEAM INVITES PUBLIC COMMENT

-A copy of the standards is available at GBI Headquarters located at 3121 Panthersville Road, Decatur, Georgia, 30334.
-For additional information, contact the GBI Accreditation Manager, Jasmine Rhodes, at firstname.lastname@example.org or 404-270-8349.
+Telephone comments are limited to 10 minutes and must address the agency's ability to comply with CALEA standards.
+A copy of the standards is available at GBI Headquarters, 3121 Panthersville Road in Decatur, Georgia.
+For additional information, contact the GBI Accreditation Manager, Bradley Martin, at (404) 270-8349.

 Persons wishing to offer written comments about the GBI's ability to meet the standards for re-accreditation are requested to write the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), 13575 Heathcote Boulevard, Suite 320, Gainesville, Virginia, 20155.

 The GBI has to comply with over 300 standards in order to gain re-accredited status Keenan said.
 "This is an intensive, time-consuming process, but the GBI has always been a highly innovative and progressive agency.
 I am extremely confident in our ability to comply once again with all of the required standards."

 "The GBI is committed to providing the best investigative, scientific and information services available," he continued.
 "Being re-accredited will enhance and strengthen our service capability to the state of Georgia."